oktadev/draft-enterprise-cross-app-authz/README.md

 * `requested_token_type=urn:ietf:params:oauth:token-type:jwt-acdc`
 * `resource` - The token endpoint of the Resource Application.
-* `actor` - Specifies the Client ID of the Resource Application that the Requesting App wants to get access to (The Client ID is as registered by the Requesting Application at the Resource Application).
 * `scope` - The space-separated list of scopes at the Resource Application to include in the token
 * `subject_token` - The SSO assertion (SAML or OpenID Connect ID Token) for the target end-user
 * `subject_token_type` - For SAML2 Assertion: `urn:ietf:params:oauth:token-type:saml2`, or OpenID Connect ID Token: `urn:ietf:params:oauth:token-type:id_token`